finsberg/simber-workshop-2022/README.md

 # Lecture notes for Simber coding workshop

-In this repo you will find the [slides for the MPS database tutorial](lecture.md) and the [notebooks](notebooks) for the coding session.
+In this repo you will find instructions for how to set up your computer for the coding session as well as the [slides for the MPS database tutorial](lecture.md) and the [notebooks](notebooks) for the coding session.

 ## Setting up you environment for the coding session